bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 #### Extracting the Data

-Now, we have to extract that data from the response we received from the request.
-This is done by JSON.parse(this.response), which takes the response we received and parses it into a JavaScript Object (raw_data) we can use.
-We then want to focus on the information available under the “results” key from the API response, so we index our raw_data by the key “results”.
+Now, we have to extract the data from the response we received from the request.
+This is done by `JSON.parse(this.response)`, which takes the response we received and parses it into a JavaScript Object (`raw_data`) we can use.
+We then want to focus on the information available under the “results” key from the API response, so we index our `raw_data` by the key “results”.

 ```javascript
 // obtain all the JSON data and parse it into a JavaScript object raw_data